 In 1908, Layla and Majnun became the subject of the first Middle Eastern opera, written by Azerbaijani composer Uzeyir Hajibeyli.
 In place of recitatives and arias, Hajibeyli interspersed symphonic and choral sections with mugham, a Central Asian style of improvised singing whose modes are defined partly by the emotional states they evoke.
 A cornerstone of Azerbaijani culture, this opera has been performed annually at the opening of each season of the Theater of Opera and Ballet in Baku, and led for two decades by the revered singer Alim Qasimov, considered a Living National Treasure of Azerbaijan for his preservation of the art of mugham vocal tradition.

-Qasimov proposed the creation of a more universal Layla and Majnun to Yo-Yo Ma and the Silk Road Ensemble.
-The result was a 45-minute chamber arrangement of Hajibeyov’s three-and-a-half-hour opera by Qasimov and Silk Road Ensemble members Colin Jacobsen and Johnny Gandelsman.
-The Silk Road Ensemble’s chamber arrangement incorporates instrumentation from Asian and Western traditions along with mugham, and features Qasimov and his daughter and protégée, Fargana Qasimova.
+Qasimov proposed the creation of a more universal Layla and Majnun to Yo-Yo Ma and the Silkroad Ensemble.
+The result was a 45-minute chamber arrangement of Hajibeyli’s three-and-a-half-hour opera by Qasimov and Silkroad Ensemble members Colin Jacobsen and Johnny Gandelsman.
+The Ensemble’s chamber arrangement incorporates instrumentation from Asian and Western traditions along with mugham, and features Qasimov and his daughter and protégée, Fargana Qasimova.

 Read program notes on the Music of Layla and Majnun, by Aida Huseynova, musicologist and lecturer at Indiana University Jacobs School of Music.